-Threats of terrorism and catastrophic events that could result from terrorism may impact our operations in unpredictable ways - We are subject to direct and indirect effects of terrorist threats and activities.
+Threats of terrorism and catastrophic events that could result from terrorism may impact our operations in unpredictable ways.
+We are subject to direct and indirect effects of terrorist threats and activities.
 Generation, transmission and distribution facilities, in general, have been identified as potential targets of physical or cyber attacks.
 Physical attacks on transmission and distribution facilities that appeared to be terrorist-style attacks have occurred.
+Our gas distribution system could also be the target of terrorist threats and activities.
 The risks posed by such attacks could include, among other things, the inability to generate, purchase or distribute electric energy or obtain fuel sources, the increased cost of security and insurance, the disruption of, volatility in, or other effects on capital markets, and a decline in the economy and/or energy usage within our service territories, all of which could adversely impact our financial condition and results of operations.
-In addition, the cost of repairing damage to our facilities and infrastructure caused by acts of terrorism, and the loss of revenue if such events prevent us from providing utility service to our customers, could adversely impact our financial condition.
+In addition, the cost of repairing damage to our facilities and infrastructure caused by acts of terrorism, and the loss of revenue if such events prevent us from providing utility service to our customers, could adversely impact our financial condition and results of operations.